 One job they were supposed to do was replace and fix Schimke’s front door.

-According to the North Dakota Attorney General’s website, Team Lawn’s license was not in good standing.
+According to the North Dakota Secretary of State's website, Team Lawn’s license was not in good standing.

-We spoke to Desrosier several times and he said his company is not in good standing because of issues with renewing its license online.
+We spoke to DeRosier several times and he said his company is not in good standing because of issues with renewing its license online.

 That license expired on March 2 and we learned from ND Assistant Attorney General Parrell Grossman that the company was sent and had received several letters notifying it of the expiration.